YaxinF/DSSMReg/README.md

 ### Embedding generation

-Run the DSSM model to generate the insertion of target genes for transcription factors. `python main.py`
+Run the DSSM model to generate the embedding of target genes and transcription factors. `python main.py`

 ### Similarity calculation